 Corbyn, of course, rejects Blairism and New Labour.
 His ideal Labour party, by his own admission, would resemble that of the Wilson/Callaghan government of the 1970s.
 In fact, Corbyn was a close friend of a key member of that government, the late Tony Benn, a man who delivered searing indictments of the capitalist system when he no longer played any part in government, but who, as Secretary of State for Energy, was partly responsible for devastating pit closures and the repression of striking workers.
 Whatever fine phrases he uttered in the 1980s and 90s, as a minister Benn was hardly on the side of the British working class.
 In assessing the meaning of Corbyn, too, we should take into account the gap between left-wing rhetoric and the historical reality of the left in power.

 In terms of personal authenticity and genuine commitment to his constituents, Corbyn scores highly and his many radical statements show that it is possible to oppose and humanize the political discourse of the right.
 This is no small thing after many years in which the media and political parties in Britain have poured vitriol on immigrants, the poor and the unemployed.
-Ultimately, however, I think that it’s a mistake to support Corbyn or the Labour party.
-A genuinely ‘new kind of politics’ can only come about through the self-organization of ordinary people working outside the political system to resist – and perhaps one day overcome – capitalism.
+Ultimately, however, I think that it’s a mistake to support Corbyn or the Labour party, which is, whatever the rhetoric or intentions of its more radical members, a capitalist party.
+A genuinely ‘new kind of politics’ can only come about through the self-organization of ordinary people working to resist – and perhaps one day overcome – capitalism.